susan-davis/stellar-core/EPISODES.md

 - *What is the nature of the Negative Space Wedgie?* It's an improperly formed hyperspace entry.
 The prototype entry generator on *Delphinus* is stuck in a loop, creating nested entries inside each other, with profoundly negative consequences for the structure of spacetime in the immediate area.
 - *What caused the Negative Space Wedgie?* DefCom is trying to reverse engineer the Tiberian Raptor, and pressed one of ExCom's shiny new fast scouts into service.
 But there are design flaws in the Union copy of the Tiberian entry device, and it isn't calibrated properly.
 And it's stuck on "full blast," and in an infinite loop.
 - *What's the danger to* Delphinus?
+The circuit powering the hyperspace entry emitter is fused open, and it's draining the ship's power.
+When the power expires, the opening will close, leaving the *Delphinus* in hyperspace.
 - *What's the danger to* Eridanus?
+Depends on whether they maneuver into the entry zone or not.
-- *What's the danger to personnel in the transition zone?*
+- *What's the danger to personnel in the transition zone?* Anyone not in an EVA suit is susceptible to the neurological effects of the broken hyper entry generator.
-- *Where's the crew, and how do we get them back?*
+- *Where's the crew, and how do we get them back?* Original idea: the crew beamed themselves into the MTD anchor and/or abandoned ship.
+New idea: they're unconscious due to the effects of the Negative Space Wedgie.
+Alert, responsive crew can make the engineering solution too easy, but there need to be crew to treat for any of the life sciences people to be useful boarding party members.
-- *How do we fix the ship?*
+- *How do we fix the ship?* Shut down the hyperspace entry generator.
-- *How do we fix the Negative Space Wedgie?*
+- *How do we fix the Negative Space Wedgie?* Get the ships out of the entry, and shut down the generator.
-- *How do we keep this from happening again?*
+- *How do we keep this from happening again?* Revive the crew and salvage the *Delphinus*.

 **The End:** PC dies, or ship PC is on vanishes for good.